lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session08_say.md

 ### That's it for _Modeling to Learn_ how to test a dynamic hypothesis.
 Next is our Done/Do review.

-Today we ran and experiment and compared the results against the base case.
-Before next time, please explore the base case and experiment results and draft a dynamic hypothesis to prepare for experiment 2.

 ## Done and Do (15 minutes)
 <!-- Do/Done Tables -->